Skip to main content

 # Erasure code a file with default parameters (k=3, m=5)

-result = client.erasure_code_file("large_file.mp4")
+result = await client.erasure_code_file("large_file.mp4")

 metadata_cid = result["metadata_cid"]

-# Use custom parameters for more redundancy
+# Use custom parameters for more redundancy and publish globally

-result = client.erasure_code_file(
+result = await client.erasure_code_file(

 file_path="important_data.zip",